elastic/kibana/src/core/server/saved_objects/migrationsv2/README.md

 ### Next action
 `createIndex`

 This operation is idempotent, if the index already exist, we wait until its status turns yellow.

-Create a new temporary index with special mappings that allows us to write untransformed documents to the index which might have fields which have been removed from the latest mappings defined by the plugin:

-- `dynamic: false` to allow for any kind of outdated document to be written to the index
-- `migrationVersion` and `type` fields so that we can still search for and transform outdated documents.

-We need to reindex instead of cloning to be able to modify the mappings of the index.
+- Because we will be transforming documents before writing them into this index, we can already set the mappings to the target mappings for this version.
+The source index might contain documents belonging to a disabled plugin.
+So set `dynamic: false` mappings for any unknown saved object types.
+- (optionally disable refresh to speed up indexing performance ?)

 ### New control state
-  → `REINDEX_SOURCE_TO_TEMP`
+  → `REINDEX_SOURCE_TO_TEMP_OPEN_PIT`

-## REINDEX_SOURCE_TO_TEMP
+## REINDEX_SOURCE_TO_TEMP_OPEN_PIT
 ### Next action
-`reindex`

-Let elasticsearch reindex the source index into the temporary index.
-This action is idempotent allowing several Kibana instances to run this in parallel.
-By using `op_type: 'create', conflicts: 'proceed'` there will be only one write per reindexed document.
+`openPIT`

+Open a PIT.
+Since there is a write block on the source index there is basically no overhead to keeping the PIT so we can lean towards a larger `keep_alive` value like 10 minutes.
 ### New control state
-  → `REINDEX_SOURCE_TO_TEMP_WAIT_FOR_TASK`
+  → `REINDEX_SOURCE_TO_TEMP_READ`

-## REINDEX_SOURCE_TO_TEMP_WAIT_FOR_TASK
+## REINDEX_SOURCE_TO_TEMP_READ
 ### Next action
-`waitForReindexTask`

-Wait up to 60s for the reindex task to complete.
+`readNextBatchOfSourceDocuments`

+Read the next batch of outdated documents from the source index by using search after with our PIT.

 ### New control state
-1. If the task has completed
+1. If the batch contained > 0 documents
+  → `REINDEX_SOURCE_TO_TEMP_INDEX`
+2. If there are no more documents returned
+  → `REINDEX_SOURCE_TO_TEMP_CLOSE_PIT`

+## REINDEX_SOURCE_TO_TEMP_INDEX
+### Next action
+`transformRawDocs` + `bulkIndexTransformedDocuments`

+1. Transform the current batch of documents
+2. Use the bulk API create action to write a batch of up-to-date documents.
+The create action ensures that there will be only one write per reindexed document even if multiple Kibana instances are performing this step.
+Use `wait_for=false` to speed up the create actions.
+Ignore any create errors because of documents that already exist in the temporary index.
+### New control state
+  → `REINDEX_SOURCE_TO_TEMP_READ`

+## REINDEX_SOURCE_TO_TEMP_CLOSE_PIT
+### Next action
+`closePIT`

+### New control state
   → `SET_TEMP_WRITE_BLOCK`
-2. If the task is still running wait again
-  → `REINDEX_SOURCE_TO_TEMP_WAIT_FOR_TASK`

 ## SET_TEMP_WRITE_BLOCK
 ### Next action
 `setWriteBlock`

-Set a write block so that we can clone this index.
+Set a write block on the temporary index so that we can clone it.
 ### New control state
   → `CLONE_TEMP_TO_TARGET`

 ## CLONE_TEMP_TO_TARGET
 ### Next action
 `cloneIndex`